Manly Vale

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Manly Vale has 51 active public transport stops, all of which are bus stops.
+Manly Vale has 53 active public transport stops, all of which are bus stops.
 These stops are served by 73 different routes that together facilitate 5,814 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located just 112 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically located 112 meters from the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
+Cars remain the primary mode of transportation at 74%, while buses account for 11% and walking makes up 6%.
+On average, there are 0.9 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport